 Primary source material providing insight into the cultural life and history during the first half of the 1800s through articles written by African Americans for African Americans.
 Includes biographies of people often overlooked in standard references.

 Repair information for foreign and domestic cars and trucks manufactured from 1982 to the present, including wiring diagrams and the latest Technical Service Bulletins as well as reference information for technicians.
-Available at all St Louis County Library branches.
-Not available from home.
+Click here for a video tutorial about using this resource.

 American Ancestors provides access to more than 400 million U.S. and foreign records, including one of the most extensive online collections of early American records.
 Full-text issues of The Register and other New England Historical Genealogy Society publications are also accessible.
 American Ancestors is available for use in the History & Genealogy Department only.